bill-mca/SIBAnetics/2024-07-29_CPS_Story_Notes.md

     - I+ I reckon the message is about emergence from interactions amongst diverse actors

 # Voting
+We agreed that we wanted a bit of time to think about each other's comments.
+We decided to vote by preference by 8pm of that night.
+Bill was late and cast his vote the following morning.

 ![Izak, Amanda and Shi cast their votes](src/2024-07-29_votes_1.png)
 ![Bill casts his vote](src/2024-07-29_votes_2.png)